 Error Connection to the user system Checkpoint LEDs do not light up. - Check that the power cable is connected.
-See "2.4 Connecting a Power Supply" (page 22).
+See "2.4 Connecting a Power Supply for the Emulator" (page 24).
 Target Status POWER LED does not light up.
-Connected Check that power is properly supplied to the user system and that the user system is properly grounded.
+Connected Check that power (VCC1, VCC2 and GND) is properly supplied to the user system and that the user system is properly grounded.
 Target Status CLOCK LED does not light up.
 Not connected (1) Check that both the main and sub clocks of the emulator debugger are not set to "EXT".
 See the CLK command of the emulator debugger.
 (2) Check that the oscillator circuit board is properly installed in the emulator and is oscillating.
-See "2.9.2 Selecting Clock Supply" (page 44).
+See "2.9.2 Selecting Clock Supply" (page 43).
 Connected When the clock is supplied from an external oscillator, check that the oscillator circuit in the user system is oscillating properly.
 Target Status RESET LED does not go out.
-Connected Check that the reset pin of the user system is pulled up.
+Connected Check that the reset pin of the user system is held "H".